IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_workspace_info.rst

 Parameters
 ----------

-  workspace_id (True, str, None)
-    The ID of the workspace.
-To find the workspace ID, use the `GET /v1/workspaces` API.

   template_git_has_uploadedgitrepotar (False, bool, None)
     Has uploaded Git repository tar.

+  location (False, str, None)
+    The IBM Cloud location where your workspace was provisioned.

   template_values_metadata (False, list, None)
     A list of input variables that are associated with the workspace.

+  workspace_id (True, str, None)
+    The ID of the workspace.
+To find the workspace ID, use the `GET /v1/workspaces` API.

   iaas_classic_username (False, any, None)